AyudaEnPython/Soluciones/runestone/foundations_of_python_programming/18_10_chapter_assessment.md

 - [ ] B. a list with one item
 - [X] C. a list with more than one item

-> ✔️
+> ✔️\
-> Correct, 0 is not returned if the function is given an empty list.
+> Correct, 0 is not returned if the function is given an empty list.\
 > Correct, a list with more than one item does not provide the correct response.

-        ✔️
-        Correct, 0 is not returned if the function is given an empty list.
-        Correct, a list with more than one item does not provide the correct response.

 Are there any other cases, that we can determine based on the current structure of the function, that also fail for the mySum function?